aixplain/aiXplain/README.md

 # aiXplain Pipelines

 aiXplain Pipelines enables python programmers to add AI functions to their software.

-An aiXplain pipeline is a directed acyclic graph (DAG) of AI functions built using aiXplain's designer UI.
+An aiXplain pipeline is a directed graph (DAG) of AI functions built using aiXplain's designer UI.
 An AI function is a data processing step that relies on a machine learning model to execute.
 An example of an AI function is speech recognition or machine translation.
-It helps you process your data by calling a series of functions as defined in the DAG, abstracting the orchestration by providing a simple python function call.
+Pipelines help you process your data by calling a series of functions as defined in the DAG, abstracting the orchestration, and providing a simple python function call.

 aiXplain has a collection of AI models for each AI function.
 You can explore the collection of our AI models by using the discover feature of our [platform's website](https://platform.aixplain.com/).